abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 - [Generators](#generators)
 - ...

+- Other topics of discussion include *async, function pointers, Verilog, hardware clocks, operating systems, Linux*

 # About this article

-This article will cover a high level, holistic understanding of asynchronous JavaScript as simply and accessibly as possible.
-Code examples are in vanilla JS.
+This article will cover a high level, holistic understanding of asynchronous JavaScript as simply and accessibly as possible from the perspective of the low level (C/C++/hardware) developer.

 For more insight into functional programming I recommend the  [LambdaCast podcast on SoundCloud](https://soundcloud.com/lambda-cast).